tthomas-code/marketplace/Readme.md

 Emtalent Market Place.
 ======================

 A market place application for books.
+[Development not started]

 System Requirements
 ===================